FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 - Uninitialized variables → Always initialize variables
 - Buffer overflows → Check array bounds (even one byte overflow causes system crash)
-- Null pointer dereferences → Validate pointers before dereferencing
+- Wild, dangling and null pointers
-- Signed integer overflow → Use unsigned types or validate ranges
+- Integer overflow → Use unsigned types or validate ranges
-- Precision-losing conversions → Cast explicitly and understand truncation behavior

 **This is not theoretical.** Every item in this list can and will crash the entire system if it occurs in kernel code.